 When writing a reference:

-- don’t use italics
+- do not use italics

 - use single quote marks around titles